 The Doctor: Not again!

-Sue: Hey, drawing attention to the fact that your script editor is an idiot doesn’t make it any better, you know.
+Sue: Hey, drawing attention to the fact your script editor is an idiot doesn’t make it any better, you know.
 God, this is tedious.

-It turns out that the Terileptil leader was tortured and scarred during his stay at the tinclavic mines on Raaga.
+It turns out the Terileptil leader was tortured and scarred during his stay at the tinclavic mines on Raaga.

 She is impressed with the overall effect, though.

-Sue: The mouth on the mask works really well, and I like the way the nose and the gills move.
+Sue: The mouth on the mask works well, and I like the way the nose and gills move.
 It’s just the neck I don’t like.
 Still, it’s not bad, if a bit generic.

 Nyssa returns to the console room.

-Sue: A beautiful piece of wood.
+Sue: What a beautiful piece of wood.